ddsjoberg/gtsummary/cran-comments.md

 ## Additional Comments

-Apologies for the submission so shortly after the last release: an important bug fix didn't make into the released version.
+Apologies for this submission so shortly after the last release: an important bug fix didn't make into the last release.
 Thank you for your time!
 Much appreciated!

+The note about the gt package not in a mainstream repo is expected and has appeared in all previous releases.